uastrova/Deep-Learning-School/README.md

 # Deep Learning School (Computer Vision)

-Homeworks and projects that I do while studying at DLS
+Homeworks that I do while studying at DLS